zuozhenggh/learning-library/data-management-library/oci-di/create-data-assets/create-data-assets.md

-# Create your Object Storage and ADW Data assets
+# Create the Object Storage and ADW Data assets

 ## Introduction